"My name is Damien Sandow, and these tropes are here to help you.":

 Also with Brodus Clay, who he repeatedly ambushed and assaulted.
 When they finally have a straight match, Brodus spends most of it beating the crap out of him, only losing when Damien cheats and grabs his tights.
 And after that, Damien finds himself on the receiving end of Brodus' wrath.

 Breakup Breakout: He is currently a much bigger star than his former tag team partner KC James.
+Inverted with the Rhodes Scholars as Cody has gotten a bigger push out of the two.

 The Cast Show Off: Sandow's recently done some parody singing on the JBL and Cole Show and even occasionally on Raw.
 He's pretty good